mellowtel-inc/support-with-mellowtel/README.md

 # Ambient Support | Mellowtel

-Support your favorite extension / non-profit/ creator with Mellowtel's extension.
+Support your favorite browser plugin / non-profit or creator with Mellowtel's extension.

 Download the plugin from their link and start supporting for free